flakas/reconbot/README.md

 =======================

 Reconbot is a notification bot for Eve Online.
-It fetches character notifications from the EVE API, filters irrelevant ones out and sends relevant ones to set Slack channels.
+It fetches character notifications from the EVE API, filters irrelevant ones out and sends relevant ones to set Slack or Discord channels.
 Notifications like SOV changes, SOV/POS/POCO/Citadel attacks.

 # Setup